lifs-tools/LipidXte2/core_app/doc/workflow.md

    1. Loops through input species and their fractions.
    1. Processes symmetric and non-symmetric cases differently.
    1. Identifies relevant information (mass, class, etc.).
-   1. Creates EstSample objects for each combination of species, fraction, and CE (Collision Energy).
+   1. Creates EstSample objects for each combination of species, fraction, and NCE (Normalized Collision Energy).
-   1. Retrieves theoretical intensities from the Master Database.
+   1. Retrieves theoretical intensities for CO2 and FA fragments from the Master Database.
    1. Applies TX CF if required.
-   1. Calculates CO2 ratios.
+   1. Calculates CO2 to FA fragment intensity ratios.

-1. Estimates Isomers and Updates Correction Factors:
+1. Estimates FA-Isomers and Updates Correction Factors: **<is FA isomer correct here?>**
-   1. Performs initial isomer estimation.
+   1. Performs initial FA isomer estimation.
    1. Updates correction factors based on calculations by using polynomial data.
-   1. Handles cases with multiple fragments (SN1 and SN2).
+   1. Handles cases with multiple fragments (for sn-1 and sn-2 FA).
    1. Estimates positions for symmetric cases.

 1. Returns Estimated Samples: